LeonMwangakala/emwaliko-admin/src/config/README.md

 # API Configuration System

-This directory contains the centralized API configuration for the KadiRafiki Admin application.
+This directory contains the centralized API configuration for the eMwaliko Admin application.

 ## Files